-Brendan J. Doherty is an Associate Professor of Political Science at the United States Naval Academy, where he teaches courses on the presidency, Congress, campaigns and elections, political parties, and American politics.
+Brendan J. Doherty is a Professor of Political Science at the United States Naval Academy, where he teaches courses on the presidency, campaigns and elections, Congress, and American politics.
 He earned his Ph.D. from the University of California, Berkeley and his B.A. from Dartmouth College.
 In 2006-2007, he served as a Congressional Fellow of the American Political Science Association.

-Doherty is the author of The Rise of the President’s Permanent Campaign (University Press of Kansas, 2012), an empirical examination of the evolving ways that U.S. presidents handle electoral concerns throughout their terms in office.
+Doherty’s research has centered on the intersection of campaigning and governing.
+He is the author of The Rise of the President’s Permanent Campaign, an empirical examination of the evolving ways that U.S. presidents handle electoral concerns throughout their terms in office.
 The book has been featured in numerous media outlets, including The Washington Post, The New York Times, The Wall Street Journal, USA Today, The Economist, and Bloomberg Businessweek.

-His other published work has examined presidential travel and fundraising, the Electoral College, Senate leadership, proportional representation in legislatures, speech restrictions in judicial campaigns, the Marshall Court and federalism, the political participation of dual citizens, and the targeting of Spanish-speaking voters in presidential elections.
+His other published work has examined presidential fundraising, strategic presidential travel, the electoral implications of cabinet appointments, the Electoral College, presidential economic policymaking, Senate leadership, proportional representation in legislatures, speech restrictions in judicial campaigns, the Marshall Court and federalism, the political participation of dual citizens, and appeals to Spanish-speaking voters in presidential elections.